michelnagme/flower-images-classification/README.md

-# Udacity Project: Image Classifier
+# Image Classifier with PyTorch

 This repository contains a project completed as part of Machine Learning Introduction Nanodegree at Udacity.